Firice1269/Firic/README.md

 # Firic
-A programming language, made by me, Firice (obviously), programmed in Python.
+A programming language, programmed in Python.

 For those that are too lazy to open up the documentation: